RESEARCH STARTER

 Causes and Symptoms

-Split brain is a condition that develops when the two cerebral hemispheres in the brain cannot easily and efficiently communicate with each other.
+Split-brain is a condition that develops when the two cerebral hemispheres in the brain cannot easily and efficiently communicate with each other.
 In early usage, it was referred to as the bisected brain.
 The corpus callosum (CC) is the largest of several connections between the two hemispheres.
 The CC is made up of mostly nerve axons (approximately 350 million in the human brain), which are covered with glia cells that form a myelin sheath.
-The density of the myelinated axons is such that it alters the color of the CC giving it a whitish appearance-hence, the name “white matter” as opposed to “gray matter” found in the brain.
+The density of the myelinated axons is such that it alters the color of the CC, giving it a whitish appearance, hence, the name “white matter” as opposed to “gray matter” found in the brain.
 The central purpose of the CC is to allow for the transference of massive amounts of information to flow across the two hemispheres.
 When this connection is severed, the brain receives information but becomes limited in how it can process it.

 Immediately after the CC is surgically cut, a patient will typically experience trouble coordinating their behavior.
 Investigators have described the split-brain condition as though two people are in control of a single body.
 For example, a split-brain person who removes an item from a closet with one hand could find that the opposite hand attempts to put it back.
 Fortunately, the internal competition that results from two independent hemispheres dissipates after a few weeks.
 The brain, through the process of neuroplasticity, begins to alter itself in ways that allow the two hemispheres to cooperate better.
-One way it does this is by allowing additional commissures (e.g., anterior commissure) to transfer information that had been previously sent across by the CC.
+One way it does this is by allowing additional commissures (e.g., the anterior commissure) to transfer information that had been previously sent across by the CC.
 It is also believed that the left hemisphere suppresses the right hemisphere’s ability to interfere with coordination by taking control.

-Although severing the CC is an intrusive surgical procedure, it usually does not lead to a permanent debilitating outcome.
-Most patients lead a normal life postsurgery.
+Although severing the CC is an intrusive surgical procedure, it usually does not lead to a permanent, debilitating outcome.
+Most patients lead a normal life post-surgery.
 For physicians and neuroscientists, one unexpected windfall from the procedure was that it created an opportunity to learn more about the independent nature and functionality of the two hemispheres.
 Although it was previously known that each hemisphere controlled the sensory and motor information on the contralateral side of the body, the split-brain condition revealed the laterality for different language functions, memory processes, and different types of attentional processes.
 Experimental testing performed by Michael Gazzaniga and his colleagues found that visual information could be presented in such a way that only one hemisphere could learn it.
 If a word such as “spoon” was presented to the right hemisphere, the split-brain person showed signs of knowing the word yet could not verbalize it.
 The inability to say “spoon” was due to the lack of language centers in the left hemisphere for the vast majority of people.
-However, when the person is asked to point to the object from a group of objects, he has no difficulty identifying the spoon.
+However, when the person is asked to point to the object from a group of objects, the person has no difficulty identifying the spoon.
 This apparent lack of “knowing” how to verbalize the object is due to the fact that information was placed into the nonspeaking hemisphere, which could not transfer the information into the left hemisphere via the CC.

 Treatment and Therapy

 Different degrees of split-brain conditions can occur as a result of abnormal neural development.
 A rare genetic disorder, callosal agenesis, occurs when the CC forms improperly or not at all.
 This condition can lead to developmental delays and difficulties in language as well as spatial reasoning.
-Whether the split-brain condition arises from corpus callostomy or from callosal agenesis, cognitive rehabilitation can be prescribed as a means to improve overall cognitive functioning.
+Whether the split-brain condition arises from corpus callosotomy or from callosal agenesis, cognitive rehabilitation can be prescribed as a means to improve overall cognitive functioning.

 Perspective and Prospects